Xen192/gorm-graphql-gin-template/README.md

 * `make migrate-dry`, to test the eligibility of the migration and if a plan can be formulated.
 * `make migrate-apply`, to apply the prepared migrations.
 * `make migrate`, to generate and apply the migrations at once.
+* `make gen-model`  generates the gorm object from the migrated database

 # Playground